jacintak/jacintak.github.io/model/index.md

 # Things to consider {#species-dist}

 ## But what about species distributions?
 This is apparently a common misconception about mechanistic models for people trying it out themselves.
 They build a model but realise it's for a single site or time point.
-Really a mechanistic species distribution model requies a spatial component.
+Really, a mechanistic species distribution model requies a spatial component.
 This can be achieved either by using rasters or by repeatedly computing single sites across spatial grids, maybe using a supercomputer.
+So getting a working model is most of the hard work, after that, it is a matter of scaling up your computing power.

 ## Extending mechanistic models
 A beauty of mechanistic modelling is its modularity.

-* It can be applied to many traits, organisms or environments
+* It can be applied to other traits, organisms or environments
 * You can use it for sensitivity analyses or investigating different scenarios
 * It can also be linked across life stages to model whole life cycles or other models, like demographic population models
-* It can integrate behavioural and physiological responses.
+* It can integrate behavioural and physiological responses
+* Make it more comprehensive and try mechanistic niche modelling using multiple traits and environmental parameters as input

 ## The limitations of my model
 In most cases, single stage models won't be sufficient to capture all the processes important to an organisms' life cycle because ectotherms have complex life cycles and ecology is complex.
 But in simple cases or under certain scenarios that generate a bottleneck in the life cycle, a single stage model may effectively describe what is going on.